apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn master REST API `/exclude` uses POST method and the parameters `add` and `remove` use form parameters instead.

 - Since 0.5.0, Celeborn worker REST API `/exit` uses POST method and the parameter `type` uses form parameter instead.

+- Since 0.5.0, Celeborn Master and Worker support swagger UI for RESTful API, you can access the swagger UI at `http://<host>:<port>/swagger`.

 ## Upgrading from 0.4.0 to 0.4.1